How do I know which Fitbit I have?

 Fitbit Versa Range.
 The Versa is Fitbit’s most popular smartwatch range and was first released in 2018.
 All models have an ergonomically friendly design and look fairly similar.

-The Standard, Lite and 2 models all have a squarer face and do all the things you’d expect from an advanced smartwatch although the Lite has some features removed to reduce costs.
+The Standard, Lite and 2 models all have a square face and do all the things you’d expect from an advanced smartwatch although the Lite has some features removed to reduce costs.
 Fitbit Versa model number: FB504 - Fitbit Versa Lite model number: FB415 and Fitbit Versa 2 model number: FB507

 Fitbit Flex.
 The Flex 2 and its predecessor are the simplest of the Fitbit range, they have no screen but they let you know how near your goals they are via a collection of 5 lights.
 Only the Flex 2 is waterproof.
 Fitbit Flex model number: FB401 and Fitbit Flex 2 model number: FB403